Contact topology and non-equilibrium thermodynamics: Applications to thermodynamics

 Let us emphasize that in Case B the map $p^{(I)}$ is discontinuous, which manifests the phase transition of the Ising model \cite{Mussardo}.

 {\bf Second (contact) scenario:} In the second model, motivated by \cite[Example 2.5]{Goto-JMP2015}, relaxation is governed by the contact Hamiltonian system with the Hamiltonian

 Thus the magnetization $p$ satisfies equation \eqref{eq-kubo} as in the previous model.
-The key difference, however is that in the first model the magnetic field $q$ is conserved, while in the second one, as we shall see immediately, {\it the effective magnetic field} $q+bp$ is conserved.
+The key difference, however is that in the first model the magnetic field $q$ is conserved, while in the second one, as we shall see immediately, {\it the effective magnetic field} $q+bp$ is conserved (also see the discussion at the end of Section~\ref{subsec-more-on-Glauber-dynamics}).

 In order to understand the contact dynamics of $h_{b,\beta}$ make the following change of variables:

 The change of variables preserves the contact form $\lambda$:

 In the new coordinates,